-You just need to type in a search term and generate a list of relevant auctions with the most watchers and bids.
+You just need to type in a search term to generate a list of relevant auctions with the most watchers and bids.

 eBay charges a 35p ‘insertion fee’ for each item listed.

-So if you’ve got a load of items to sell, you might want to spread them out over a few months in order to save on the fees.
+If you’ve got over a thousand items to sell, you might want to spread them out over a month or two to save on fees.

 Beat final value fees

-Other than insertion fees, sellers also have to pay eBay a ‘final value fee’ of 10% including the money made from a sale plus the postage.
+Other than insertion fees, sellers also have to pay eBay a ‘final value fee.’
+This is 10% of the final transaction value, including postage.

 Sometimes eBay runs promotions where you can save on final value fees when you list over a certain period, so keep an eye out.

-However, if your buyer chooses to pay via PayPal you will have to pay PayPal fees on the transaction.
-This is currently 3.4% of the total sale price plus 20p per transaction.
+If your buyer chooses to pay via PayPal, you will have to pay PayPal fees on the transaction.
+This is usually 2.9% of the total sale price plus 30p per transaction.

 End auctions on a Sunday